Creative ways to use up your beauty products

 Mixing and matching uses works just as well with cosmetics.
 Just because a bronzer is meant for your face doesn’t mean it can’t work fantastically as an eyeshadow.

-Likewise, lipsticks make great blushes.
-Foundation can even be used as a lip colour if you so desire.
+Likewise, lipsticks make great blushers.
+Foundation can even be used as a nude lip colour if you so desire.
 Just go with a thin layer to avoid looking cakey.

 “I don’t see an issue with that, unless you’re one of those people that is constantly licking or chewing their lips,” says Chelseé.
 “Sometimes you can’t find that colour.”

 You can also stretch out the lives of forgotten favourites more easily than you think.
 A few drops of argan oil can bring cream-based products like brow gels back to life, while saline solution can revive dried out mascara.
 Be mindful of expiration dates though.

 - How to make a hydrating hair mask